hpkushal/Budget-Compass/README.md

 ---

-**Built with ❤️ using Next.js 15, Supabase, and modern web technologies.**
+**Built with ❤️ using Next.js 15, Supabase, and modern web technologies.**# Deployment with environment variables